maxclark/langoliers/README.md

 # Langoliers

-A python script to manage your Twitter posts and favorites.
+A python script to delete your Twitter posts and favorites.

 by Max Clark [@maxclark](https://twitter.com/maxclark)